garden-io/garden/examples/gke/README.md

 # gke project

-A variant on the `demo-project` example, with an example configuration for GKE with in-cluster building with Kaniko or BuildKit.
+A variant on the `demo-project` example, with an example configuration for GKE.

-Two environments are configured, `gke-kaniko` and `gke-buildkit`.
-The first uses Kaniko for in-cluster builds, the latter uses BuildKit.
+Two environments are configured, `gke` and `gke-buildkit`.
+The first uses local Docker builds, the latter uses BuildKit for in-cluster builds.
 The example is set up to use GCR as the deployment registry.

 ## Setup